pingfu/pingfu.github.io/_posts/2011-09-07-converting-ipv4-to-decimal-and-back.markdown

 }
 ```

-And finally if the input is either a string, or a long and we don’t know which – but whatever it is we want the opposite:
+Finally if the input is either a string- or a long and we don’t know which but we want the opposite:

 ```csharp
 var value = "127.0.0.1";